 How to recruit workers from Kiribati

 To recruit workers from Kiribati under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

-PALM scheme employers can recruit workers through Kiribati’s overseas employment unit, which is part of the Ministry of Employment and Human Resources.
+PALM scheme employers can recruit workers through the Kiribati Overseas Employment Unit work-ready pool.
+The unit is part of the Ministry of Employment and Human Resources.

 To enquire about recruiting I-Kiribati workers, please email the Senior Labour Officer at the Ministry of Employment and Human Resources at (firstname.lastname@example.org) or phone (+686 750 21068) or (+686 750 21018).